Glycemic-Aware and Architecture-Agnostic Training Framework for Blood Glucose Forecasting in Type 1 Diabetes: Introduction

 \section{Introduction}

-Type 1 diabetes (T1D) is an autoimmune condition characterized by the destruction of insulin-producing beta cells in the pancreas, leading to a lifelong dependency on exogenous insulin.
-Managing T1D is particularly challenging due to the need for continuous monitoring and precise insulin dosing to maintain blood glucose levels within a target range.
-Poor glucose control can lead to severe complications, including cardiovascular diseases, neuropathy, retinopathy, and kidney failure \cite{atkinson2014type, diabetes2005intensive, karvonen2000incidence}.
-As a result, effective diabetes management is crucial for enhancing quality of life and reducing the long-term complications associated with T1D.
-Furthermore, it is estimated that around 8.4 million people worldwide suffer from T1D, representing approximately 5-10\% of all diabetes cases \cite{guo2022growing}.
-The prevalence of T1D varies significantly across different populations and regions, highlighting the importance of tailored management strategies to address the unique needs of patients globally.
+Type 1 diabetes (T1D) is an autoimmune condition in which insulin-producing beta cells in the pancreas are destroyed, leading to lifelong dependence on exogenous insulin.
+An estimated 8.4 million people worldwide live with T1D, accounting for roughly 5--10\% of all diabetes cases~\cite{guo2022growing}.
+The prevalence of T1D varies significantly across populations and regions, highlighting the need for tailored management strategies to support diverse patient needs globally.
+Managing T1D is challenging due to the need for constant monitoring and precise insulin dosing to maintain blood glucose within a safe range.
+Poor glucose control can result in serious complications, including cardiovascular disease, neuropathy, retinopathy, and kidney failure~\cite{atkinson2014type, diabetes2005intensive, karvonen2000incidence}.

-Predicting future blood glucose levels is crucial for preventing dangerous dysglycemic events (hypoglycemia and hyperglycemia) and supporting timely, proactive interventions focused on medication dosing and behavioral modifications.
-Errors in these critical regions carry serious health risks, whereas deviations within the normal range are generally less impactful \cite{woldaregay2019data, parkes2000new}.
-Long-term predictions, such as those extending beyond the more common 15–30 minute horizon to 60 minutes or longer, offer patients and clinicians greater lead time to respond effectively, enhancing safety and reducing stress \cite{jaloli2023long, marigliano2024glucose, vettoretti2020advanced}.
-When embedded in technologies like automated insulin delivery (AID) and hybrid closed-loop (HCL) systems, robust prediction models can help overcome the physiological delays of insulin action and glucose sensing, allowing for earlier alerts or therapeutic adjustments before glucose levels enter dangerous ranges \cite{templer2022closed, sherr2022automated, renard2023safety}.
+Predicting future blood glucose levels is essential for preventing dangerous dysglycemic events (hypoglycemia and hyperglycemia) and supporting timely, proactive interventions focused on insulin dosing and behavioral modifications (e.g., changes in diet, activity, sleep)~\cite{shroff2023glucoseassist}.
+It is well established that in AI-powered glucose forecasting models, errors occurring in critical regions—such as misclassifying an impending hyperglycemic event as normal—pose significant health risks~\cite{della2023reducing, nemat2024data, woldaregay2019data, marigliano2024glucose}.
+In contrast, prediction deviations that remain within the target glucose range (70–180 mg/dL) are generally less consequential~\cite{battelino2019clinical}.
+Fig.~\ref{fig:1} depicts the clinically defined hypoglycemic, normal, and hyperglycemic regions.